iepathos/nom/README.md

 + shell scripts should be executable from any directory and not assume a current working directory to work appropriately
 + shell scripts should be self contained going down so, they should not require parent directory code, but are ok to require sub-directory code
 + if the script uses a tool that isn't guaranteed to be installed, then it should install that tool inside the script to make sure.  example: wget

+# tests

+Given the above requirements for modules, we can make some generalized tests to verify the above holds true so crud on modules can easily be tested.

++ for each module create an ubuntu vm, copy the module, execute install.sh and verify exit code is 0
++ do the same with an osx vm (much more prone to bugs but should be manageable with virtualbox and older osx)
++ verify script exit code is 0 when called from some random other directory